Skip to main content

 An innate curiosity will help you discover the area of the environment that you’re most passionate about so you can begin designing your career.

-Communication skills are particularly helpful in STEM and scientific fields because of the need to connect with community and collaborate with others across all aspects of science.
+Communication skills are particularly helpful in STEM fields because of the need to connect with the community and collaborate with others across all aspects of science.
 A willingness to ask questions and be inquisitive is just one way those communication skills will be useful.

 “If you find yourself taking a critical look at the world around you, asking why or how about a lot of things, this could be a great field for you,” Davey said.

-- Climate Change Analyst.
-This is a role that could include educational outreach and grant writing in addition to studying the ecosystem.
+• Climate change analyst.
+This role could include educational outreach and grant writing in addition to studying the ecosystem.

-- Industrial Ecologist.
+• Industrial ecologist.
 This is a role that studies the effects of industry on the environment.
-This role could involve analysis, research and collaboration with members of industry.
+This role could involve analysis, research and collaboration with industry members.

-According to BLS, careers such as an environmental scientist or specialist, including those mentioned above, typically require a bachelor’s degree and have a median salary of $76,530 per year.*
+According to BLS, careers such as environmental scientist or specialist, including those mentioned above, typically require a bachelor’s degree and have a median salary of $78,980 per year.*

-- If you're technology-minded, you might consider careers in monitoring fish, wildlife, ecosystems or natural resources in real time using remote sensing and GIS data.
+• If you're technology-minded, you might consider careers in monitoring fish, wildlife, ecosystems or natural resources in real time using remote sensing and Geographic Information System (GIS) data.

-- If you enjoy nature and the outdoors, a career as an environmental scientist, park ranger or game warden are good options.
+• If you enjoy nature and the outdoors, a career as an environmental scientist, park ranger or game warden may be a good option.

 According to Goldsmith, additional career options to consider include:

-- Conservation scientist and natural resource manager: With a median salary of $63,750 per year, according to BLS, this role includes working in the area of natural resources conservation or park and forestry management.* Careers are available in the nonprofit, private and government sectors.
+• Conservation scientist and natural resource manager: With a median salary of $68,750 per year, according to BLS, the role of a conservation scientist includes working in the area of natural resources conservation or park and forestry management.* Careers exist in the nonprofit, private and government sectors.

 And, of course, no discussion of environmental science would be complete without mentioning the importance of careers in climate change, which often fall under the umbrella of atmospheric scientists.

-As you explore the many avenues available to you within the field of environmental science, remember that for most people in the profession, their careers were not linear.
-“You’ll find that your career winds and curves and maybe you’ll end up in a place you thought you’d never see yourself, but with the right mentors and our supportive scientific community, you can end up with your dream job,” Davey said.
+As you explore the many avenues available to you within the field of environmental science, remember that many people in the profession have not had a linear career.
+“You’ll find that your career winds and curves, and maybe you’ll end up in a place you thought you’d never see yourself, but with the right mentors and our supportive scientific community, you can end up with your dream job,” Davey said.

 The field of environmental science is growing precisely because there is a great need for this critical work.
 “It’s never been more important that we have highly skilled environmental professionals who are passionately advocating for the health of our planet,” Davey said.

-A degree in environmental science is great training for a satisfying and impactful career.
-It's also the springboard to determining whether you're meant for a career that is hands on with fingers in the dirt, one that involves research in a laboratory or if you’re meant to educate the public about how they, too, can get involved with saving the planet.
+A degree in environmental science is great training for a potentially impactful career.
+It's also the springboard to determine whether you're meant for a career that is hands-on with fingers in the dirt, that involves research in a laboratory or that's meant to educate the public about how they, too, can get involved with saving the planet.

-Whether you choose to work in addressing climate change, become a research biologist or work in natural resource management, you will undoubtedly have a career helping others move forward in keeping the planet, and each other, healthy and well.
+Whether you choose to work in addressing climate change, become a research biologist or work in natural resource management, you have the potential to build a career that helps others move forward in keeping the planet, and each other, healthy and well.

 Discover more about SNHU’s environmental science degree: Find out what courses you’ll take, skills you’ll learn and how to request information about the program.